watchamcb/deplication/index.markdown

 layout: home
 ---

+## Migration in progress

-In progress migration from Blogger, please excuse the chaos.
+Currently migrating content from Blogger, please excuse the chaos.
+Excerpts should now be (mostly) correct, pagination and a few other useability improvements are still in progress.